On-line Te Reo Māori Dictionary

 Family relationships - older sibling of the same sex - tuakana

-Āe, he tēina ōku, ko Amaru, ko Niko ō rāua ingoa.
+Āe, he tēina ōku, ko Ataahua, ko Niko ō rāua ingoa.

-Yes, I do have younger siblings, their names are Amaru and Niko.
+Yes, I do have younger siblings, their names are Ataahua and Niko.

 Family relationships - younger sibling of the same sex - teina